 Every person in Wonderland/Underland has a proper name.
 These names were invented for this movie, as in the books and most other movie versions, they are referred to only by descriptive titles.
 In this version the Hatter's name is Tarrant Hightopp, The White Rabbit is McTwisp, The Dormouse is Malyumkin, The March Hare is Thackery, The Caterpillar is Absolem, The Chesire Cat is Chessur, The White Queen is Mirana Crimms, The Red Queen is Iracebeth Crimms, and the Knave of Hearts is Ilosovic Stayne.
 The size-changing potions are likewise named for the first time: The cake that makes Alice grow is called Upelkuchen, and the liquid that makes her shrink is called Pishalver.

-The Los Angeles Times reports that film director Tim Burton based Anne Hathaway's White Queen on a TV cook who writes cookbooks.
+The Los Angeles Times reports that Tim Burton based Anne Hathaway's White Queen on a television cook who writes cookbooks.
 "There's this very beautiful cooking show host in England named Nigella Lawson, and I quietly had her as my image for this character," Burton said.
 "She's really beautiful and she does all this cooking, but then there's this glint in her eye and when you see it you go, 'Oh, whoa, she's like really ... nuts.'
 I mean in a good way.
 Well, maybe.
 I don't know."

 Despite the fact that there have been many other Alice in Wonderland films, Tim Burton has said he never felt an emotional connection to it and always thought it was a series of some girl wandering around from one crazy character to another.
 (In fact, the original books by Lewis Carroll are part of a once-popular fantasy genre in which the character does nothing except wander around from one crazy encounter to another.
 Those films which replicated this were being true to the spirit of the original books.)
 So with this, he attempted to create a framework, an emotional grounding, which he felt he never really had seen in any version before.
 Tim said that was the challenge for him - to make Alice feel like a story as opposed to a series of events.